EliiasG/mdcalc/README.md

 | - | Subtraction

 ### Functions

+*all trigonometry uses degrees*
 | Name | Comment |
 | - | - |
 | pi() | Always returns pi
 | e() | Always returns e
 | par(x) | Adds parenthesis around formatted output, use in case MDCalc fails to add them
+| neg(x) | Negates the input and formats using a '-', this is because I forgot to add negating to the MDCalc syntax, remember to use par() on input if parenthesis are needed
 | floor(x)
 | ceil(x)
 | abs(x)